immitsu/move-issue-on-assign/readme.md

     types: [assigned, unassigned]
 ```

-In that case, issues that become completely unassigned and are currently in the "moveTo" column automatically move back to the first "watch" column.
+In that case, issues that become completely unassigned and are currently in the "move-to" column automatically move back to the first "watch" column.

 ## Inputs

 - **token** [required]: Fine-grained token with permissions for organization projects (read/write) and repository issues (read);
 - **project** [required]: Project number (found in project URL);
 - **watch** [optional]: Column names to watch for assigned issues (comma-separated), default: `Todo`;
-- **moveTo** [optional]: Column to move issue to when assigned, default: `In Progress`.
+- **move-to** [optional]: Column to move issue to when assigned, default: `In Progress`.